PabloNunees/mechanical_arm_v2.0/README.md

 2.Install required tools:

--Arduino IDE or PlatformIO
+- Arduino IDE or PlatformIO

--ESP32 board packages
+- ESP32 board packages

--Required libraries (Servo, LiquidCrystal_I2C, etc.)
+- Required libraries (Servo, LiquidCrystal_I2C, etc.)

 3.Open the project in your preferred environment and upload to the ESP32.